Complex coordinate space

 The variables $z_i$ are the (complex) coordinates on the complex n-space.

+The special case $\Complex^2$, called the complex coordinate plane, is not to be confused with the complex plane, a graphical representation of the complex line.

 Complex coordinate space is a vector space over the complex numbers, with componentwise addition and scalar multiplication.
 The real and imaginary parts of the coordinates set up a bijection of $\Complex^n$ with the 2n-dimensional real coordinate space, $\mathbb R^{2n}$.
 With the standard Euclidean topology, $\Complex^n$ is a topological vector space over the complex numbers.

 A function on an open subset of complex n-space is holomorphic if it is holomorphic in each complex coordinate separately.
 Several complex variables is the study of such holomorphic functions in n variables.
 More generally, the complex n-space is the target space for holomorphic coordinate systems on complex manifolds.